 I don't normally go to funerals, but a couple of days ago, I went to one.
 It was an overflow crowd and I arrived shortly after the service began and watched it on a big TV monitor.

 There were so many stories of love, appreciation, and humorous insights.
-It was open casket, and I barely glanced at him as I went to pay my respects to his wife of many years.
+It was an open casket, and I barely glanced at him as I went to pay my respects to his wife for many years.
 There he was in his empty human suit looking somehow inappropriate, but that's just me.

 And, as I watched others around me, it became really clear, as it has been for me for a long time that if we want to honor a person, speak appreciation, love, and share humorous insights, this place and time was not it.

 The time is now.
 There is only now.
 We are all on a journey home--to our real home.
 We may be back in a different human suit, or not, but what matters, and the only thing that matters is now.